Winston's 32nd Annual Learning Symposium was Presented Virtually on Friday, January 28, 2022.

 Nature and Well-Being - Dr. Courtney Crim, Ed.
 D., Associate Professor of Education at Trinity University.

-In this session, we will briefly examine the ways in which children and adolescents are increasingly stressed.
+In this session, we briefly examined the ways in which children and adolescents are increasingly stressed.
 While we can't always change the factors that create stress, research shows us many ways using natural environments can help us recover from the detrimental impacts this stress causes on physiological and psychological wellbeing.
-We will explore why spending time outdoors helps our physical and emotional wellbeing as well as discuss strategies to accomplish these positive outcomes.
+We explored why spending time outdoors helps our physical and emotional wellbeing as well as discuss strategies to accomplish these positive outcomes.

 Each year, the Winston School San Antonio and MSAC work diligently to plan Winston's Learning Symposium — an educational event that provides the community with access to cutting-edge research and tools to help educate students with learning differences.